David and Frederick Barclay: Biography

 The Barclay brothers were born within ten minutes of each other in Hammersmith, London, to Scottish parents Beatrice Cecilia (née Taylor; died 1989) and her husband, Frederick Hugh Barclay, a travelling salesman.
 The couple had eight other children.
 Frederick Sr. died when the brothers were twelve years old, and they left school four years later in 1950 to work in the accounts department at the General Electric Company before setting up as painters and decorators.

 In 1955, David married Zoe Newton, who had trained as a ballet dancer, at St John the Baptist Church, Holland Road, Kensington.
-Zoe Barclay pursued a modelling career and became the most photographed and highly paid model in Britain of her time, appearing on the front of popular magazines such as Picturegoer.
+Zoe Barclay pursued a modelling career and became the most photographed and highest paid model in Britain of her time, appearing on the front of popular magazines such as Picturegoer.
 She appeared on television and in the Dairy Council advertisements as the "drinka pinta milka day" girl.

 By the end of the 1950s, the brothers were running Candy Corner, tobacconists and confectioners, on the edge of Kensington.
 However, in November 1960 the business folded when Frederick and Douglas were made bankrupt at the High Court after their landlord seized the shop because they were in breach of the terms of the lease.
 A notice in the London Gazette at that time announced the bankruptcies, listing a former business interest of Frederick, then aged 26, and Douglas, two years his junior, as builders and decorators called Barclay Brothers based at the Barclay family home.

-Meanwhile, David was registered as a director of Hillgate Estate Agents in 1962, with his wife Zoe as a co-director (she had given up her modelling career to concentrate on her young sons, Aidan, Howard and Duncan).
+Meanwhile, David was registered as a director of Hillgate Estate Agents in 1962, with his wife Zoe as a co-director; she had given up her modelling career to concentrate on her young sons.
 By 1968, however, Frederick was running the family businesses, replacing Zoe on the Hillgate board.
 He had obtained the discharge of his bankruptcy after David paid the creditors.
 During this time they redeveloped old boarding houses in London, and made them into hotels.

 Between 1968 and 1974, the twins received increasingly large loans from the Crown Agents, a government agency designed to help the colonies and developing countries do business in Britain.
-In 1970, they bought Gestplan Hotels, which operated the exclusive Londonderry House Hotel in Park Lane, from a group of Lebanese bankers.
+In 1970, they bought Gestplan Hotels, which operated the Londonderry House Hotel in Park Lane, from a group of Lebanese bankers.